aris-mav/NMRInversions.jl/docs/src/savefiles.md

 load them later if we need to check what's inside them.

 !!! info
-    Serialization.jl is part of the standard library, and thus it can be used without installation.
+    Serialization.jl and DelimitedFiles.jl are both part of the standard library, and thus it can be used without installation.

 ## Saving results